QED1224/Toontown-Resources/README.md

 |:---------:|:--:|:--:|:---:|:-------:|:-------:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 | **tgtDef** | -2 | -5 | -10 | -12/-15* | -15/-20* | -25 | -30 | -35 | -40 | -45 | -50 | -55 |

-*Tier 1 cogs (i.e., Cold Callers and Flunkies) had the less negative value.
+*Tier 1 cogs (e.g., Cold Callers and Flunkies) have the less negative value.

 ### `bonus` <a name="toon-atk-acc-6"></a>

-There were two possible sources of bonus: PrevHits and the Lured Ratio.
+There are two possible sources of bonus: PrevHits and the Lured Ratio.

-In order for PrevHits to be applied, the followings conditions had to be met
+In order for PrevHits to be applied, the followings conditions have to be met

 - The previous attack hit; **and**
 - The previous attack was not the same track as the current; **and**